iKislay/giteye/README.md

 - Add type hints where appropriate
 - Include docstrings for functions and classes
 - Use meaningful variable and function names

-## ⭐ Star This Project

-If GitEye has been helpful in your security research or development work, please consider giving it a star! ⭐

-**Why star this project?**
-- 🌟 **Support Development**: Stars help motivate continued development
-- 🔍 **Discoverability**: More stars = more visibility = more contributors
-- 🛡️ **Security Community**: Help build a stronger security research community
-- 📈 **Feature Requests**: Higher visibility helps prioritize new features

 ## 📄 License